Skip to content

 B. Tyler

-In the episode "The Honeymoon," it is revealed that Carol Brady's full name is Carol Ann Tyler Martin Brady. ("Tyler" is her maiden name and "Martin" was her previous married name.)
+In the episode "The Honeymoon," it is revealed that Carol Brady's full name is Carol Ann Tyler Martin Brady. ("Tyler" is her maiden name, and "Martin" was her previous married name.)

-Contestant Steve Perry breezed through his other Who Wants to Be a Millionaire questions with no lifelines necessary, but when this difficult million-dollar question flashed on screen, he decided not to risk it and instead walked away with $500,000.
+Contestant Steve Perry breezed through his other Who Wants to Be a Millionaire questions with no lifelines necessary, but when this difficult question flashed on screen, he decided not to risk it and instead walked away with $500,000.